EOL/publishing/doc/api.md

 # About the web services API

-The web services API is in its infancy.
+This EOL v3 web services API is in its infancy.
 Suggestions welcome.

 ## Authorization